This post may contain affiliate links. Please read our disclosure policy.

 Ramen broth has two major components: stock and tare.
 The stock includes both animal broth made from bones (chicken, beef, pork or a combination) and dashi, which is fish stock.
 Steeping kombu (thick, dried sea kelp / seaweed) and katsuobushi (simmered, smoked and fermented skipjack tuna that is shaved and dried into paper thin flakes – also called bonito flakes) in water is the most common dashi (dried shiitake mushrooms are another typical ingredient).

-While stock creates the complex but subtle foundation of broth, tare is the bold seasoning element made with a variety of ingredient combinations of: miso, mirin, soy sauce, salt and vinegar (among many others).
+While stock creates the complex but subtle foundation of broth, tare is the bold seasoning element.
+It’s made with a variety of ingredient combinations of: miso, mirin, soy sauce, salt and vinegar (among many others).
+I’ve found that balancing these two elements – the delicate stock and punchy tare – is what separates good ramen from truly memorable bowls.

 A Quick and Easy Method